ovn-sbctl(8) OVN Manual ovn-sbctl(8)

 probes.

-When ovsdb-server is configured to connect using SSL, the following pa‐
+When ovsdb-server is configured to connect using SSL/TLS, the following

 private-key